-In a suspension bridge, deck loads are transferred by vertical suspenders through a sagging cable to the towers.
-Horizontal (H) and vertical (V) reaction forces occur at the towers as seen below.
+In a suspension bridge, deck loads are transferred by vertical suspenders through a sagging main cable to the towers.
+Horizontal and vertical reaction forces occur at the towers as seen below Figure 2.

 The horizontal and vertical reaction forces are governed by the following equations.